Manuel-DominguezCBG/VCF-matcher/README.md

 - os
 - numpy

 For installation, I suggest cloning this repository to your machine and set up a virtual environment so that it doesn't mess up any other python installation you've got.
 This is very simple to do by following the instructions [here](https://docs.python.org/3/tutorial/venv.html).
+A very condensed version:

 0. In a folder, e.g.  `/home/Name/NGS`

 1. Create the environment with a command like this:
     `python3 -m venv VCF-matcher`
 Or using Conda: